-Uses along the Wall Street-West Avenue neighborhood's water-front are subject to flooding.
-As shown on Figure 7, properties within the Federal Emergency Management Agency (FEMA) designated 100-year and 500-year flood zone include industrial uses and the proposed Head of Harbor residential development.
+Uses along the Wall Street-West Avenue neighborhood's waterfront are subject to flooding.
+As shown on Figure 7, properties within the Federal Emergency Management Agency (FEMA) designated 100-year and 500-year flood zone include industrial uses and the Head of the Harbor residential development.
 With industrial uses in this floodplain, there is a significant risk for environmental contamination entering the Norwalk River during flood events.
 Many historic properties within the Wall Street Historic District are also at risk for flooding.